 - In the morning: Stir in blueberries, peanut butter, and remaining seeds.

 So far, I haven’t gotten bored with this breakfast, but if I did, there are plenty of options that I can add.

 - Cocoa (and some sugar if you eat it)

 - One of my good friends adds one tablespoon each of psyllium husk (for gut regularity) and collagen powder (for her skin).
 I have tried them, but find the base gets goopy.

 In the morning, there are so many options.
 These are some of my favorites:

-- Fruit – I like blueberries because of their vitimin K, but sometimes I substitute with apple, banana, strawberries, cherries, or mango.
+- Fruit – I like blueberries because of their vitamin K, but sometimes I substitute them with apples, bananas, strawberries, cherries, or mango.

-- Nutbutter – I often subsitute the peanut butter with either almond butter, tahini, or a superfood butter.
+- Nutbutter – I often substitute the peanut butter with either almond butter, tahini, or a superfood butter.